Saikrishna41/Demo/README.md

 1. activity_main.xml (holds recycler view and Toolbar)
 2. activity_userlist.xml (layout file for each user item, includes cardview)
 3. activity_create_user (layout file for posting the user name to the given api, received Response 201)

+# UI

+1. Validated Edit text in create user
+2.  add user and Navigation is done in the Toolbar icons (add user and back arrow respectively)